EmilioPeJu/dls_ade/docs/system_testing.rst

     to take place.

     Note:
-    This is the same as the path used for :ref:`attribute-comparison-settings`.
+    This is the same as the path used for :ref:`systest-attribute-comparison-settings`.

-.. _branch-comparison-settings:
+.. _systest-branch-comparison-settings:

 Branch comparison settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~